 #5: Real Jade should be the best to pass down your family, not fake jade

 Jade has been used in China for centuries as a symbol of good luck, tradition, and culture.
 It's no wonder that jade is often passed down from generation to generation.
 Fake jade does not have the same meaning or value as real jade.
 When you pass down fake jade to your family, it devalues the tradition and takes away the meaning of what jade represents.

-#6: Sometimes jade comes with certificates, but they are not forged and still treated jade.
+#6: Sometimes jade comes with certificates, but they can forged and still is treated jade.